dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ## Creating Saved selections
 Saved selections allow you to save the inputs you've created in the Google Sheets **Query Builder** and easily access them again so you don't have to continuously build common queries from scratch.
+To create a saved selection, run a query and choose the option to save selection.

 The Google Sheets application saves these selections, allowing you to view and edit them from the hamburger menu under **Saved Selections**.
 You can also make these selections private or public:

 - Public selections mean your inputs are available in the menu to everyone on the sheet.
 - Private selections mean your inputs are only visible to you.

+## Refreshing Selections

+You can also refresh saved selections on load.
+When creating the saved selection option, choose the option to "Refresh on Load", which will refresh the data automaticallu when the addon is accessed.

 ## Using Saved Queries in Google Sheets